-Fashion, Apparel and Footwear Industries in the United States are scaling steadily from 323 billion USD in 2013 to an anticipated 353 billion USD in 2018 (source: Statista).
+Fashion, Apparel and Footwear Industries in the United States are scaling steadily from $323B in 2013 to an anticipated $353B in 2018 (source: Statista).
 Interestingly, the US market witnessed a 13% increase in the number of stores closed in the year 2017, as compared to the previous recession back in 2008, despite the current rise of overall industry revenue (source: Fung Global Retail & Technology).

 The increased use of mobile and web channels are pushing lifestyle brands to revisit their customer engagement and conversion strategies.
 Some of the must have features that lifestyle brand manufacturers and retailers should consider in their digital commerce strategy are: